Wafelack/homebruh/README.md

 To install a local package, you will run `bruh install -i $PACKAGE_FILE` with, of cours, your package filename instead of `$PACKAGE_FILE`.

-:warning: It may need to be run as super user if the packages creates/removes file at write protected locations.
+:warning: It may need to be run as super user if the packages creates/removes files at write protected locations.